Welcome, lost traveler!

 Other stuff

-Aside from these, i have a blog —however, the update frequency can be compared to the average line-up frequency of nine planets :P
+Aside from these, i have a blog (which appears to be down nowadays) —however, the update frequency can be compared to the average line-up frequency of nine planets :P

 Aaaand, keeping up with the latest fashion, here's a screenshot of my desktop.
 Yup, unfortunately it's intel :/